for-wow/FirstSteps/Examples/003/README.md

 ### 3. Start cooldown animation:

-To start the animation, use call to function `CooldownFrame_SetTimer`.
+To start the animation, use call to "CooldownFrame_SetTimer" function.
 The declaration of this function can be found [here](https://www.townlong-yak.com/framexml/1.12.1/Cooldown.lua#2).
 For example, let's set the cooldown time to 10 seconds:
 ```
 CooldownFrame_SetTimer(myCooldown, GetTime(), 10, 1)
 ```